Art vs Design – A Timeless Debate

 Paraphrasing the Stanford Encyclopedia of Philosophy leads us here:

 By virtue of this definition, design is undeniably art.
 It can be found in every human culture.
-It is used to create objects, performances, and experiences.
+Designing art creates objects, performances, and experiences.
 And, designers intentionally instill significant amounts of aesthetic interest into their work.

 Here, the inevitable cry is heard, “Wait!
 You’ve undone yourself by a single word.
 Aesthetic!”